-The above chart shows the NAV total return per share as at the end of November in each year.
+The above chart shows the NAV total return per Ordinary Share as at the end of November in each year.
 Dividends that have been declared but not yet paid are included in the NAV at the balance sheet date.
 The policy for valuing investments is disclosed in Note 1 to the Financial Statements.

-2 Closing mid-market price (Source: London Stock Exchange).
+2 Closing mid-market price (Source: Proquote).

-3 Based on dividends paid for year and share price at year end.
+3 Based on dividends paid for the year and share price at the year end.

 ^{}Definitions of these Alternative Performance Measures (APMs) can be found in the Glossary on page 78.
+Principal Key Performance Indicators (KPIs) can be found on page 14 of this Annual Report.